A Liouville theorem for supercritical Fujita equation and its applications: A conditional Liouville theorem

 If $u$ blows up at time $T$, then the maximum principle implies

 Similar to the proof of Lemma \ref{lem2024-0416}, one can show that if $(x_{0}, T)\in\text{Sing}(u)$, then $\mathcal{T}(x_{0}, T; u)=\{\kappa\}$.
-This implies the ODE blow up is stable under small perturbations.
-The stability of the ODE blow up has been studied intensively in the literature, see for instance \cite{Fermanian-Merle-Zaag,Merle-Zaag1997}.
+This implies the ODE blow-up is stable under small perturbations.
+The stability of the ODE blow-up has been studied intensively in the literature, see for instance \cite{Fermanian-Merle-Zaag,Merle-Zaag1997}.
 In a recent paper \cite{Harada}, Harada generalized the results in \cite{Fermanian-Merle-Zaag} to the case that the exponent $p$ is supercritical.
-In particular, he proved that nondegenerate ODE type blow up \footnote{The definition of nondegenerate ODE type blow up can be found in \cite{Harada}} is stable (under small perturbations in the $L^{\infty}$ norm on the initial data).
+In particular, he proved that nondegenerate ODE type blow-up \footnote{The definition of nondegenerate ODE type blow-up can be found in \cite{Harada}} is stable (under small perturbations in the $L^{\infty}$ norm on the initial data).
 This is different from our stability result. \end{rmk} \begin{prop} Let $w$ be a bounded, positive solution of the self-similar equation \eqref{self-similar eqn} in $\R^n\times(-\infty,+\infty)$.
 If

 then \begin{itemize} \item[(i)] either $w\equiv \kappa$;

 \item[(ii)] or there exists $s_{0}\in\mathbb{R}$ such that

 \end{itemize} \end{prop} \begin{proof} Let $\{s_{j}\}$ be a sequence tending to $+\infty$ and let $w_{j}(y, s)=w(y, s+s_{j})$.
 By Proposition \ref{prop convergence for self-similar equations}, $\{w_{j}\}$ converges to some $w_{\infty}\in\mathcal{S}_M$ in the sense specified there.
 Because $w\in L^\infty(\R^n\times(-\infty,+\infty))$, by standard parabolic regularity theory and Arzela-Ascoli theorem, the convergence also holds in $C^\infty_{loc}(\R^n\times(-\infty,+\infty))$.
 This implies $w_{\infty}$ is a bounded nonnegative solution of \eqref{SC1}.
 By the monotonicity of $E(w(\cdot, s))$ (see \eqref{energy idenity} or \cite[Proposition 1']{Giga-Kohn1985}), the energy $E(w_{\infty})$ is independent of the choice of the sequence $\{s_{j}\}$, where $E(w_{\infty})$ is the energy of $w_{\infty}$ defined in \eqref{energy}.
 Moreover, by the monotonicity of $E(w(\cdot, s))$ and \eqref{7.1},